Amanda-Larson/Amanda-Larson/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a Python Certificate from the University of Washington.
+- 🌱 I’m finished the year-long Python Certificate from the University of Washington in September 2022.
-- 🌱 I’m currently learning Python...
 - 💬 Ask me about my GIS skills!
 - 📫 How to reach me: https://www.linkedin.com/in/amanda-r-larson/
 - 😄 Pronouns: she/her